 Choose the one that fits your event industry best.
 Double-check the pre-selected Intents (Goals) whether these align with your event goals.
 Feel free to come back and add more interests.Create matchmaking categories from scratch or with a template

 👉 If your event is unique and you want to facilitate specific categories and interests, opt for creating the categories in a spreadsheet file.
-It will take you a bit of time to brainstorm to get a quality list.
+It will take you time to brainstorm to get a quality list.
 Get some tips here, and watch the video below for inspiration.

-- 👉If you opted for any of the aforementioned options, and you still would like to add new categories and interests as your event develops, you can add them with a file or manually.
+- 👉If you opted for any of the options mentioned earlier, and you still would like to add new categories and interests as your event develops, you can manually add them with a file.

 5. Where is the matchmaking list displayed?

-It's in the registration process, just after opting-in networking.
-If attendees don't opt-in for networking, then they will not have to complete this list.
+It's in the event onboarding process.
+If attendees opt out of networking, they don't have to complete the matchmaking step.
 Watch the video to see how an attendee interacts with it.

-- The matchmaking feature cannot be unused.
+- The matchmaking feature cannot be unused or hidden.
 It is a mandatory feature to use at Brella.

-- Intents: Networking, Trading, Recruiting, Investing are not customizable.
+- Intents: Networking, Trading, Recruiting, Investing and Mentoring are not customizable.

 Written by Stephanie Campano Valenzuela.